Narwhals have a horn or tusk that protrudes from their front. In this article, we look at why narwhals have a horn and what they use it for.

 The tusk of a narwhal is covered in thousands of nerve endings and pores.
 This helps the narwhal sense and feel the environment around them.
 With their tusk, they can feel their surroundings.

-The tusk acts like having a giant antenna-like sensor.
+The tusk acts like a giant antenna-like sensor.
 They can detect water pressure, temperature, and salinity.
-The tusk can even detect barometric pressure when it is above the water’s surface.
+The tusk can even see barometric pressure above the water’s surface.

-The heart rate of narwhal changes when the tusk is exposed to different levels of salt in the surrounding water.
+The heart rate of narwhal changes when the tusk is exposed to different salt levels in the surrounding water.
 They can taste chemical concentrations in the water.
-This helps them to find food, but also females that are ready to mate.
+This helps them find food, but also females are ready to mate.

 Researchers have discovered that narwhals use echolocation.
 They have the most directional sonar ever detected.
 They can navigate through dark and murky waters by producing clicking sounds.
 These sounds are made up to the rate of up to 1000 clicks per second.